FY26 release · refreshed per sourceView coverage →

 Flying Fish Point suburb boundary

 Flying Fish Point, QLD had 395 residents at the 2021 Census, with the broader statistical area roughly steady over the last five years.
 The predominant age group is 55-64 years, and the median age sits at 50.
-Households are most often couples with children, and those with a mortgage repay a median of $1,213 a month.
-Around 66.2% of homes are owner-occupied, with the largest single tenure being owned outright at 46.5%.
+Households are most often couples without children, and those with a mortgage repay a median of $1,213 a month.
+Around 63.4% of homes are owner-occupied, with the largest single tenure being owned outright at 44.5%.
 Most dwellings are separate houses, making up 98.0% of the suburb's housing stock.
 The suburb has 4 parks and reserves mapped within its boundary.
 Source: ABS Census 2021 and Estimated Resident Population, with amenity counts from state Open Data and OpenStreetMap.

 Population